jatnipit/web-service-project-backend/README.md

   - using NGROK for port forwarding from localhost to public URL.

 ## PostgreSQL
-  - use PostgreSQL as database server
+  - use PostgreSQL as a database server